ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 7. A directory create event runs the remote function but skips the action.
 8. The action is skipped without error when the remote function has already moved the file.
 9. `onDelete` is invoked for the delete event caused by an action, both in the service that configured the action and in a second service on the same listener that carries no annotation.
-10. Attach fails for an empty `moveTo`, for `moveTo` equal to the watched directory, and for `moveTo` inside a recursively watched directory.
+10. Attach fails for an empty `moveTo`, for `moveTo` equal to the watched directory, for `moveTo` inside a recursively watched directory, and for a second service configuring an action for the same remote function on the same listener.
 Attach succeeds for a subdirectory of a non-recursive watched directory.
-11. Two services with actions on the same event: the file is acted on once and neither service fails.
+11. Two services on one listener, one with an action on `onCreate` and one without: both remote functions run with the file in place, then the file is acted on once.
 12. A listener whose services carry no annotation behaves as before.
-13. Compiler plugin: the annotation is accepted on `onCreate` and `onModify`, rejected on `onDelete`, recognised through an import alias, and a user-defined annotation with the same name is not flagged.
+13. Compiler plugin: the annotation is accepted on `onCreate` and `onModify`, rejected on `onDelete`, rejected on a second service configuring the same remote function on the same listener, recognised through an import alias, and a user-defined annotation with the same name is not flagged.

 ## Risks and Assumptions